Residential Track Curriculum

 Students are encouraged to seek experiential learning opportunities through externships for credit at international or domestic institutions, NGOs or think tank employers in fields related to international human rights and humanitarian law.
 Those interested in doctrinal and research skills may opt in the research track by completing a research paper supervised by a faculty advisor.

-Experiential Track: LL.M. candidates may register for and successfully complete an externship for credit, as well as write one research paper.
+Experiential Opportunity: LL.M. candidates may register for and successfully complete an externship for credit, as well as write one research paper.

 General Electives